-When an alarm occurs, the keypad and external sounders will sound for about 15-seconds, and the keypad will display the zone(s) causing the alarm.
-After 15-seconds, the siren stops temporarily and voice announcements of the zones in alarm begins.
-When these zones have been announced, the siren sounds again and the cycle repeats itself, until the system is disarmed (code + OFF) or until alarm bell timeout occurs.
+When an alarm occurs, the keypad and external sounders will sound for about 45-seconds, and the keypad will display the zone(s) causing the alarm.
+After 45-seconds, the siren stop temporarily and voice announcements of the zones in alarm begin.
+When these zones have been announced, the siren sounds again and the cycle repeats itself, until the system is disarmed (code + OFF).
 If your system is connected to a central monitoring station, an alarm message will be sent.
-To stop the alarm sounding, simply disarm the system.
-The zone(s) causing the alarm remain displayed indicating memory of alarm.
-Refer to the DISARMING THE SYSTEM section for information about clearing the memory of alarm display